-CENTERS

-BY ALYSSA
+CENTERS BY ALYSSA

-Millersville has several centers and institutes working to promote research, leadership, education, community involvement, and overall civic engagement.
+to promote research, leadership, education, communit involvement, and overall civic engagement.

 The Entrepreneurial Leadership Center is committed to encouraging innovation and creating entrepreneurial opportunities.
 They do so by linking Millersville University with a network of community and business partners, which promotes the entrepreneurial activities of students and other members of the University community.